 Executive Summary

-This document is the report of the Demand Resources Working Group (“DRWG”) on potential approaches to estimating energy efficiency resource (“EERs”) performance in all hours for existing and new Energy Efficiency measures.
+This document is the report of the Demand Resources Working Group (“DRWG”) on potential approaches to measuring or estimating energy efficiency resource (“EERs”) performance in all hours for existing and new Energy Efficiency measures.
 This report is in response to a referral by the NEPOOL Markets Committee (“MC”) dated March 5, 2019, which asked the DRWG to consider how EER performance in all hours could be established and to report potential options back to the MC.
 The intent of this report is to better inform the MC in its deliberations concerning whether and how to assess the Actual Capacity Provided (“ACP”) of EERs for Capacity Scarcity Conditions (“CSCs”) that occur in off-peak hours.

 As discussed in further detail in this report, the DRWG considered five options to estimating EER performance in all hours.
-Of all of the options discussed, most DRWG participants were favorably inclined toward Shaping Option A – an option that estimates hourly EER performance as a function of established on-peak EER savings and system load levels.
-Preliminary analysis indicated that savings and load levels are correlated, making Shaping Option A an acceptable approach to estimating the ACP of EERs in all hours.
+Among the options discussed, most DRWG participants expressed interest in Shaping Option A – an option that estimates hourly EER performance as a function of established on-peak EER savings and system load levels.
+Preliminary analysis indicated that the performance of EERs and load levels are correlated.
 All of the inputs needed to estimate the ACP of EERs using Shaping Option A are available immediately after a CSC occurs.
-Finally, Shaping Option A can be implemented relatively quickly and at low cost, and could be implemented in reasonably short order after a FERC Order is issued.
-This is in contrast to all of the other options explored by the DRWG – given what is known at this time, all other options require retrieval of data and/or additional analysis that would be costly and time-consuming for both Market Participants and the ISO to implement.
+Finally, Shaping Option A can be implemented at low cost, and could be implemented in reasonably short order after a FERC Order is issued.
+This is in contrast to all of the other options explored by the DRWG.
+Given what is known at this time, three of the five other options require retrieval of data not previously captured and/or reported, and/or require additional analysis that would involve additional costs and time for both Market Participants and the ISO to implement.
+The fourth option – the Modelling Option – will not be available until the 2021-2022 timeframe.

-opposition gives EERs an ACP exceeding their balancing ratio-adjusted Capacity Supply Obligation (“CSO”) during off-peak hours.
-These participants argued that this result does not make sense given that most end-use facilities are closed during off-peak hours.
-Some reacted to this position by stating that this opposition was based on an evaluation of the financial impacts of the option and not on the merits of the option in measuring EER performance.
-Others stated that many Energy Efficiency measures do produce savings during off-peak hours – e.g., street lighting, parking lot lighting, security lighting, HVAC, refrigeration – so that EER performance during off-peak hours ought to be expected.
-It was also explained that the performance of EERs can exceed the CSO given that most Market Participants with EERs tend to take conservative forward capacity positions in which the CSO assumes a quantity of measure installations that is lower than the quantity actually installed.
+Some expressed concern with Shaping Option A believing that this method can overstate performance and give EERs an ACP exceeding their balancing ratio-adjusted Capacity Supply Obligation (“CSO”) during off-peak hours.
+These participants argued that this result does not make sense given that most end-use facilities are closed during non-business, overnight, and/or weekend hours.
+Those familiar with the measurement, verification, and delivery of energy efficiency responded to this, explaining that many Energy Efficiency measures do produce savings during off-peak hours – e.g., street lighting, parking lot lighting, security lighting, HVAC, refrigeration – so that some extent of EER performance during all off-peak hours ought to be expected.
+Another reason given for the ACP of an EER exceeding its balancing ratio-adjusted CSO is that Market Participants with EERs tend to install more Energy Efficiency measures than the quantity needed to meet their CSO.
 Others stated that EERs can underperform pursuant to Shaping Option A if an insufficient number of Energy Efficiency measures are installed relative to the CSO taken on.

-Several DRWG participants continued to state their preference to “exempt EE from off-peak performance” or to treat EE “neutrally during off-peak hours.”..”
-And while these participants supported Shaping Option A, their first preference was the adoption of the proposal advanced at the MC by the Vermont Energy Investment Corporation, which would exclude EERs from the computation of the balancing ratio for CSCs occurring in off-peak hours.
+Several DRWG participants continued to state their preference to treat EE “neutrally during off-peak hours,” pursuant to the FERC order on the ISO’s Pay for Performance market design.
+And while these participants support Shaping Option A, adoption of the proposal advanced at the MC by the Vermont Energy Investment Corporation, which would exclude EERs from the computation of the balancing ratio for CSCs occurring in off-peak hours, remains their preferred approach.